-Markus Wiechel is Member of Parliament (MP) of Sweden and a Member of the Parliamentary Assembly of the Council of Europe (PACE).
+Markus Wiechel is a Member of Parliament (MP) in Sweden and a Member of the Parliamentary Assembly of the Council of Europe (PACE).
 He recently initiated a written declaration: “The deliberate destruction by Azerbaijani military forces of Armenian churches and other religious locations, including after the November 2020 cease-fire” (text below the article).
-This declaration was cosigned by MPs from all political groups and many countries.
+This declaration was cosigned by MEPs from all political groups and many countries.
 Both Azerbaijan and Armenia are member States of the Council of Europe.
 Mr. Wiechel agreed to answer our questions.

 ECLJ: Why did you initiate this written declaration?

-Markus Wiechel: “I have already received critical comments from a number of Azeri colleagues, which was expected.
-I hope that the Azeri government will think of this declaration as a reminder that the eyes of parliamentarians from all over Europe are upon them.
+Markus Wiechel: “I have already received critical comments from a number of Azerbaijani colleagues, which was expected.
+I hope that the Azerbaijani government will think of this declaration as a reminder that the eyes of parliamentarians from all over Europe are upon them.
 They should know that the initiative is supported by far more than the signatures formally attached to the declaration and that it is supported by colleagues from various political affiliations.”

-ECLJ: What the Council of Europe can do to protect Armenian churches?
+ECLJ: What can the Council of Europe do to protect Armenian churches?

 Markus Wiechel: “I truly hope that the declaration will raise the matter within different parliaments, but of course, also among the most influential representatives within the Council of Europe.
 Just by talking about this we will show the perpetrators that the eyes are upon them and that their actions will have consequences.
 If we see any form of intentional destruction of churches or other important religious or cultural sites, then we must be able to push for future repressive actions.”